Tutorial: Connect to a managed Admin for Spring in Azure Container Apps

 Use the component

-Now that you have an existing environment, you can create your container app and bind it to a Java component instance of Admin for Spring component.
+Now that you have an existing environment, you can create your container app and bind it to a Java component instance of an Admin for Spring component.

 1. Create the Admin for Spring Java component.